Special Issue of

 Please note: due to the number of expected interested contributors, we will likely end up releasing multiple installments, spaced approximately 6 months apart; inclusion in either the 1st or 2nd (or possibly 3rd) installment will depend on the desired timelines of individual authors, as well as the specific topics covered in articles.

-There will also be a (hybrid in-person and virtual) workshop planned for early winter 2025, where we will invite interested participants to engage in structured discussions on the topic of world models and AI capabilities.
+There will also be a (hybrid in-person and virtual) workshop planned for spring 2025, where we will invite interested participants to engage in structured discussions on the topic of world models and AI capabilities.

 The surprising power of foundation models has taken the world by storm, causing us to re-evaluate some of the most fundamental questions about our minds, our relationships to technology and each other, and even to consider the question as to whether existential threats from advanced artificial intelligence may be our undoing [1]–[7].
 Among the major open questions raised by these technologies is the issue of the extent of the world-knowledge that may be learned through training on vast quantities of text, and of the ways in which those capacities might be augmented with different forms of multimodality.
 Proposals for realizing advanced artificial intelligence increasingly center on autonomous agents governed by world models [8]–[10].
 The predictive (or compressive) abilities afforded by world models may be one of the main ways in which biological systems can be so intelligent in being able to achieve goals across a broad range of task environments, or to learn above and beyond core priors [11]–[13].
 Predictive generative models that reflect the structure of the world and its likely state-transitions through causal dependencies provide powerful means of allowing systems to flexibly respond to various situations.